For Love or Money (1993 film): Plot

 Doug learns that Christian is deceiving Andy about getting a divorce, stating, “you don’t divorce your third wife”.
 But because his hotel proposal is urgent and Andy is old enough to make her own decisions, he doesn't intervene.
 However, as he and Andy spend time together, he develops feelings for her, going to an elegant restaurant with her after Christian is late due to a date with his wife.
 He simultaneously helps Wegman with his failing marriage, helping him get his wife to love him again.
 Afterwards, Andy and Doug get into a heated argument in Christian's hotel suite.

 Andy then learns that a document Christian asked Doug to sign, was intended to permit the billionaire to take over the hotel project and force Doug out.
 Christian reveals that an IRS agent who was tailing Doug about the real estate property he (Doug) bought until he (Christian) and his lawyers took care of it was actually working with Christian to get the property.
 Christian smugly tells Andy that the project was going to make a fortune and he wasn't going to share it with a mere concierge.
 Andy abandons him to warn Doug, who is chasing after her to tell her Christian isn't divorcing his wife.
 After the two reunite at the Queensboro Bridge and reveal to each other about the deception, Doug says he never signed the document due to leaving to warn Andy, so Christian can't take over the property.

-In the end, after Doug and Andy marry, he gets a call from Wegman, who despite his frugalness is a successful financier, has accidentally been sent Doug's business plan by a senile member of the hotel staff Doug refused to fire and has decided to put up the $3 million that Doug needs.
+In the end, after Doug and Andy marry, he gets a call from Wegman, who despite his frugalness is a successful financier.
+Wegman has accidentally been sent Doug's business plan by a veteran member of the hotel staff Doug refused to fire, and has decided to put up the $3 million that Doug needs.